Rupa830904/Student-management-culture-school/README.md

 ## User Stories
  - As a User, I would like to be able to easily find the various menus so that I can view information or add / edit records.
+ - As a User.
+I would like to be able to list and find my students and their registered course so I can manage their registrations.
  - As a User, I would like to be able to manage my students so that I can easily keep track of their contact info and edit / remove as neccessary.
- - As a User, I would like to be able to manage course registration for students so that I can add, delete and find courses with ease.
+ - As a User, I would like to be able to manage course registration for students so that I can register/unregister courses with ease.
  - As a User, I would like to be able to view student registration status so I can decide add/remove them accordingly.
  - As a User, I would like to be able to return to the main menu without having to restart the application.
 ## Features Planned